 fund does not offer binding nominations, the super trustee will

-decide who gets your benefits when you die.
-Usually benefits are
+decide who gets your benefits when you die, although your

 - Ends at around age 65 - Life insurance